 Step 4: Preheat Pan

-Preheat a grill pan or a skillet over medium high heat.
-When a tempered chicken breast is placed in a preheated pan, the meat will sear.
+Preheat a grill pan or a skillet over medium-high heat.
+The only way a tempered chicken breast will sear is if it is placed in a preheated pan.

 When chicken sears, a chemical reaction, called the Maillard reaction occurs.
 This reaction causes meat to brown and form a crust, which in turn increases savoriness and depth of flavor.